Nick390/CMD/README.md

 ## Full List of Command Prompt Commands

-This project is available to everyone enjoy!.
+This project is available to everyone to enjoy!.